 To his shock, Louise gave her a peck on the cheek, said, ‘Merci, Hugh, ciao,’ skipped down the steps, got into her car and departed.

 ‘Well – are we going in or not?’ asked Geneviève.

 It was 23:24 by the bedside clock when she referred to it.
-‘I realize Louise helped you get that job.
-Did she just turn up or did you call her?’
+‘I realise Louise helped you get that job.
+Did she just turn up this evening or did you call her?’

 ‘She turned up.’